Debbie Travis: Print media

 Travis is also known for her weekly syndicated column which appears in many newspapers and is titled Debbie Travis House to Home, to which readers often write in to have their decorating questions answered.

-Travis has authored 9 books on decorating and painting techniques, as well as an autobiographical book on parenting.
+Travis has authored 8 books on decorating and painting techniques.
+Her 9th book, Not Guilty is an autobiographical book on parenting.
+Then followed her bestselling books Design Your Next Chapter, JOY Life Lessons from a Tuscan villa and her latest Laugh More.
+All published by Random House.

 Products

 In 2005, Travis launched her own paint and home products line available from Canadian Tire and continues as president of the branding company, Debbie Travis Branding, Inc., located in Toronto.
 A fine wine collection bearing her name was released in 2016.